Bullying: School

 It is important to distinguish school bullying that per definition has the goal of harming the victim from normal peer conflict that is an inherent part of everyday school life and often promotes social development.
 Unlike normal conflict, bullying is a systematic and repeated abuse committed intentionally by another student who has more power (physical, social, or otherwise).
+School bullies may taunt and tease their target before finally physically bullying them.
+Bystanders typically choose to either participate or watch, sometimes out of fear of becoming the next target.

 Bullying can occur in nearly any part in or around the school building, although it may occur more frequently during physical education classes and activities such as recess.
 Bullying also takes place in school hallways, bathrooms, on school buses and while waiting for buses, and in classes that require group work and/or after school activities.
 Bullying in school sometimes consists of a group of students taking advantage of or isolating one student in particular and gaining the loyalty of bystanders who want to avoid becoming the next target.
-In the 2011 documentary Bully, we see first hand the torture that kids go through both in school and while on the school bus.
-As the movie follows around a few kids we see how bullying affects them both at school as well as in their homes.
-While bullying has no age limit, these bullies may taunt and tease their target before finally physically bullying them.
-Bystanders typically choose to either participate or watch, sometimes out of fear of becoming the next target.
+The 2011 documentary Bully showcases the lives of five American public school students who face bullying in school and while on the school bus.
+The bullying is shown to affect the students both at school and in their homes.

 Teachers play an important role in bullying prevention and intervention because they are the adults who spend most of their time with the students.